AI-TECHED/Sentimental-Aanalysis-app-via-api/README.md

 {"message":"This is the sentiment analysis app"}

-We can try using the browser address bar to make some requests, by passing value with query string (http://127.0.0.1:8000/sentiment_analysis/?text="This is product is good and cost effective"
+We can try using the browser address bar to make some requests, by passing value with query string (http://127.0.0.1:8000/sentiment_analysis/?text=" This product is good and cost effective"

 After executing the next script (i.e.,rest_request.py) and you should get a result like this: